Srishanths812/Srishanths812/README.md

 # Hi!
-This is Srishanth Srishanth
+This is Srishanth

 I'm a passionate and driven student currently pursuing my studies at the **National Institute of Technology, Tiruchirappalli **.